ImanMohi/Evote/README.md

-## a fair evoting application to ensure correct election results with Hyperledger Fabric and IBM Blockchain Platform
+## A fair evoting application to ensure correct election results with Hyperledger Fabric and IBM Blockchain Platform
+#### Project by Iman Mohi

 <br>
 <p align="center">